NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Units
      - Choices
      - Description
-   * - ``ducts_number_of_return_registers``
-     - #
-     -
-     - The number of return registers of the ducts.
-Only used to calculate default return duct surface area.
-If not provided, the OS-HPXML default is used.
-   * - ``ducts_return_location``
-     -
-     - "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "attic", "attic - vented", "attic - unvented", "garage", "exterior wall", "under slab", "roof deck", "outside", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "manufactured home belly", "auto"
-     - The location of the return ducts.
-If not provided, the OS-HPXML default is used.
-   * - ``ducts_return_surface_area``
-     - ft^2
-     -
-     - The return ducts surface area in the given location.
-If neither Surface Area nor Area Fraction provided, the OS-HPXML default is used.
-   * - ``ducts_return_surface_area_fraction``
-     - frac
-     -
-     - The fraction of return ducts surface area in the given location.
-Only used if Surface Area is not provided.
-If the fraction is less than 1, the remaining duct area is assumed to be in conditioned space.
-If neither Surface Area nor Area Fraction provided, the OS-HPXML default is used.
    * - ``ducts_supply_location``
      -
      - "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "attic", "attic - vented", "attic - unvented", "garage", "exterior wall", "under slab", "roof deck", "outside", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "manufactured home belly", "auto"